tonitchek/px504/README.md

 Edit the **nodes.conf** file in order to configure the local private network.
 Syntax:
 \<node name\>,\<RPC port\>,\<listening port\>,\<mining flag\>
-where <mining flag> is 1 if the node must mine blocks and 0 (or anything else) if the block must not mine.
+where \<mining flag\> is 1 if the node must mine blocks and 0 (or anything else) if the node must not mine.
 ./demo1.sh init

 ### Start the nodes